-Carl* arrived at Yew Tree Lodge in 2017 from a forensic secure unit on a Community Treatment Order (CTO), as part of a step down for his recovery.
+Carl* arrived at Yew Tree Lodge from a forensic secure unit on a Community Treatment Order (CTO), as part of a step down for his recovery.

 How Yew Tree Lodge has supported Carl

 As part of his care at Yew Tree Lodge, we introduced firm boundaries ensuring Carl was clear about his responsibilities and couldn’t bring alcohol or drugs onto the site.
-We also had weekly key worker sessions which were on areas Carl wanted to focus on.
+We also had weekly key worker sessions on areas that Carl wanted to focus on.

-The staff team worked closely with Carl and supported him to attend college and also a work placement with a local refuse company.
-We also worked with Carl to take his medication, and alongside support from his forensic social worker, we helped Carl to get his benefits, which he wasn’t on before.
+The staff team worked closely with Carl and supported him to attend college and a work placement with a local refuse company.
+We also worked with Carl to take his medication, and alongside support from his forensic social worker, we helped Carl to obtain the benefits he was entitled to.

 Achieving positive outcomes

-In 2019, we started a programme of self-medication for Carl and he successfully began to manage his own medication and began self-medicating.
-He was also taken on part-time initially at the local refuse company and then offered full-time employment.
+We started a programme of self-medication for Carl and he successfully began to manage his own medication.
+He was also taken on part-time at the local refuse company and then offered full-time employment.

-Following the support provided at Yew Tree Lodge, Carl has since moved into his own independent flat in the community, which would have been unimaginable when Carl first arrived at our service.
+Following the support provided at Yew Tree Lodge, Carl has moved into his own independent flat in the community, which would have been unimaginable when he first arrived at our service.

 *Name and images have been changed to maintain confidentiality.